Muhammad

 enjoyed reading this article only.
 Yes, only if you have read the above, else

-you might not have, or you will have difficulty to.
+you might not have, or you will have difficulty with it.
 The word “only” occupies an

 elevated position in Indian English.
-Every so often, it is used in many places
+Occasionally, it is used in many contexts, often unnecessarily, as exemplified above.

 Different different/ little little